[image ALT: Much of my site will be useless to you if you've got the images turned off!]

 [decorative delimiter]

 22 Early's division passed to S. D. Ramseur, who was promoted major general.
 William Mahone was leading Anderson's old division, and Gordon was in command of Edward Johnson's.
-The number of new brigade commanders would have been seventeen had not Hays's brigade been consolidated with Stafford's, while the Stonewall Brigade, Indicates a West Point graduate and gives his Class.Steuart's and J. M. Jones's had been placed under Brigadier General William Terry, as noted.
+The number of new brigade commanders would have been seventeen had not Hays's brigade been consolidated with Stafford's, while the Stonewall Brigade, Indicates a West Point graduate, Class of 1848: a link to his biographical entry in Cullum's Register.Steuart's and J. M. Jones's had been placed under Brigadier General William Terry, as noted.
 Three other brigades were soon added to this list when Generals James H. Lane and E. M. Law were wounded and Brigadier General John Finegan, a newcomer, took charge of the united Florida troops.

 [decorative delimiter]